nmrugg/UE4Launcher/readme.md

 It does not yet install the UE4 engine.
 So, you need to <a href=https://docs.unrealengine.com/en-US/GettingStarted/Installation>manually install</a> that first.

-There are problem many bugs still, so please file an issue if you have a problem.
+There are probably many bugs still, so please <a href="https://github.com/nmrugg/UE4Launcher/issues/new">file an issue</a> if you have a problem.

 <h2>Screenshots</h2>